51Degrees/documentation/src/info/wordpress.md

 ## Location

 Location works slightly differently to other properties.
-Currently, the address is determined from the location provided by the client device.
+Currently, the address is determined from the location provided by the client's device.
 When this data is requested, a confirmation pop-up will appear.
 It is good practice to delay the appearance of this pop-up until the location is really needed.
 Otherwise, the user may not know why they are being asked for the information and is more likely to refuse.
 To facilitate this, the location data needs to be explicitly requested by adding some additional JavaScript.
 There are many ways to do this but for an example, we have gone with the simplest approach.

 Firstly, add a button to your page.
 Make sure to set a css class that we can use to identify this button and add an event to it.